chaseruskin/legoHDL/ROADMAP.md

 ### Future Roadmap

+- [ ] design question: remove 'run' command and instead have a positional argument for build command? '-e'

 - [ ] 'update' command idea; (have -all flag to update all installs, otherwise update by block name?)

 - [ ] add a 'categories' section to a block.lock? (multiple keywords to help identify the block)